hashicorp/terraform-provider-google/website/docs/r/sql_database_instance.html.markdown

     manually, please see [this step](https://cloud.google.com/sql/docs/mysql/configure-cmek#service-account).
     That service account needs the `Cloud KMS > Cloud KMS CryptoKey Encrypter/Decrypter` role on your key - please see [this step](https://cloud.google.com/sql/docs/mysql/configure-cmek#grantkey).

+* `deletion_protection` - (Optional, Default: `true` ) Whether or not to allow Terraform to destroy the instance.
+Unless this field is set to false in Terraform state, a `terraform destroy` or `terraform apply` command that deletes the instance will fail.

 The required `settings` block supports: